 - Paid and/or practicum Social Work practice experience.

 - Educational accomplishments and areas of focused study.

-- Contributing factors to the cause of the problem.
+- Examine factors that contribute to and maintain the problem.

-- Prevention efforts to reduce or eliminate the problem.
+- Evaluate prevention efforts to reduce or eliminate the problem.

-- Solution(s) and challenges that may impact the proposed solution(s).
+- Pay attention to challenges that may impact the proposed solution(s)

-- Why in your opinion should society be concerned about this issue?
+- Explain why society should be concerned about this social problem.

-- What role do you envision yourself playing as a social worker in addressing this issue?
+- Describe the role you envision yourself playing as a social worker in addressing this social problem.